 Jordan Baraniecki was born and resides in Saskatoon, Canada.
 Having the opportunity to study at three different universities in Canada for his degree (University of Saskatchewan, ACAD, NSCAD U), he graduated from the Nova Scotia College of Art and Design in 2016 with a major in Fine Art.

 His work has been shown in Toronto at the Propeller Gallery and Gallery 1313.
-In the United States, he has shown at the Shot Tower Gallery in Columbus, OH, and the Center for Fine Art Photography in Fort Collin, CO.
+In the United States, he has shown at the Shot Tower Gallery in Columbus, OH, and the Center for Fine Art Photography in Fort Collins, CO.
 Jordan was invited to an artist residency in Lodz, Poland in 2018 where he embarked on a 45-day residency to find out if his Polish heritage was apparent in his life as a Canadian Citizen.

 He is a member of the Invisible Artists Collective International.